 As a final nail in the proverbial coffin, the government actions under the CASL are considered criminal in nature.
 The penalty is not a loss of liberty, to wit, jail time.
 Instead, a court will set aside the protective shields of corporations and limited liability companies will be automatically pierced, and the owners, officers, directors, and employees of the business in question will be held personally liable for the CASL violations.

 While this article focuses on email, it is important to note the CASL also applies to direct messages sent through instant messaging and social media.
 Before sending such messages, you must obtain consent from the recipient.

 Starting on July 1, 2015, the CASL will also apply to software downloads, to wit, apps, electronic tools, free software, etc. In these cases, express consent must be acquired prior to the download occurring to avoid violating the CASL.
 Why?
 The intent of the law is to prohibit malware and other predatory programs while punishing the individuals spreading such content.
 Unfortunately, the enthusiasm of the drafters of the legislation sweeps up legitimate businesses in the witch hunt.

 The CASL is a complex piece of legislation.
 Common issues raised by this legislation include:

 - What is express consent, how is it obtained and what disclosure must be provided when obtaining the express consent?

 - What is implied consent, and how long does it last?

 - Do you need to seek express consent from a list of newsletter signups or website members developed prior to the law?

 - What about Canadians who use a public email service that does not indicate their location, such as a email@example.com address?

 Do you need to comply with the Canada Anti-Spam Law?
-An analysis of your business process is required before making the determination, but the answer is typically that compliance is a must.
+An analysis of your business process is required before making the determination, but the answer is typically yes.
 To avoid a nightmare CASL violation, contact me to discuss the CASL and your business compliance efforts.
 Express or implied consent must be established prior to July 1, 2014, so do not procrastinate.